SDInHearts/StreamVerse/README.md

 ## 🤝 Contributing

-We welcome contributions to Streamland!
+We welcome contributions to StreamVerse!
 Feel free to open issues and pull requests.

 ## 🔗 Related Repositories

-- [Streamland Backend](https://github.com/immdipu/streamland-backend) - The backend API for Streamland
+- [StreamVerse Backend](https://github.com/LustyCodes/StreamVerse-backend) - The backend API for StreamVerse

 ## 📜 License